reasonml-editor/reason-mode/README.md

 ### Spacemacs

-There is currently no official reason layer available, but you can install the `reason-mode` package automatically.
+The [`reasonml`](https://develop.spacemacs.org/layers/+lang/reasonml/README.html) layer is available in the develop version of spacemacs.

-Some are working on a layer in the meantime [#1149](https://github.com/facebook/reason/issues/1149).
+For the stable version of spacemacs, you can install the `reason-mode` package automatically.

 ```lisp
 dotspacemacs-additional-packages